assaff/msc-thesis/source/results.rst

     :file: _tables/table-svm-coefs.csv
     :header-rows: 1
     :stub-columns: 1

+    Feature coefficients and overall performance of the SVM classifier over different cross-validation iterations.
+    First six columns detail coefficients of the six features used in the model, as learned from training data.
+Columns *AUC (training)* and *AUC (testing)* provide an estimate of the model's performance in each iteration.

+    Note that *fragment Normalized Rank* vastly dominates other features in terms of weight in the learned model, followed by *conservation Score*.

 As it is apparent in :num:`Table #table-svm-coefs`, coefficients are most significant for fragment-based features